yuna0x0/gluezilla-mac/README.md

 ---

-Double click `install.command` in Finder or use the following command to build and install libgluezilla:
+Double click `build-install.command` in Finder or use the following command to build and install libgluezilla:
 ```
-$ ./install.command
+$ ./build-install.command
 ```
-> If there's an execute permission issue, run `chmod +x install.command` to make it executable.
+> If there's an execute permission issue, run `chmod +x build-install.command` to make it executable.